ghiknt/website-whk-name/content/about/entertainment/index.md

 ==========================================================================================================================================

 My video watching time is limited and mostly consists of Technology, Anime, Sci-Fi/Fantasy, and Mysteries.
 I consume most of my content on a Roku with the remainder on my phone.
-I would love to have a tool like a podcatcher that always me to subscribe to what I am interested it and have it queue up for watching but unfortunately it does not seem to exist.
+I would love to have a tool like a podcatcher that allows me to subscribe to what I am interested it and have it queue up for watching but unfortunately it does not seem to exist.

 My current network source for shows in prority order are: